Too moderate, too democratic, too Marxist? The 1926 NSDAP draft program proposed (and rejected) as a replacement to the ’25 Points’

 4. Civil service.

 Civil servants will maintain their privileges, including the right to a civil service pension. (full basic salary, and one third of the cash wage of the relevant service category) Only: closer financial administration, administration of justice.
-(Not against previous traffic officials transferred into an employment relationship.)
+(This does not apply, however, to former transportation officials, who are to be transferred to a monthly salary.)

 (Drawing together and reanalysis of the problems)